skyline180/university-lab-projects/web-programming-lab/README.md

-# 📚 Data Structure Lab
+# 📚 Web Programming Lab

 This folder contains all lab assignments for the **Data Structure Lab** course.